ealpha072/bootstrap-first/README.md

 * JavaScript -logic
 * HTML - frontend
 * CSS- abit for extra styling
-* Bootstrap--majorly as this was my first bootstrap project;
+* Bootstrap--majorly as this was a first bootstrap project;

 ## Things learnt;
 * Form styling;